Tina S. Kaidanow

-Ambassador Tina Kaidanow was designated Principal Deputy Assistant Secretary of State for the Bureau of Political-Military Affairs and has served as Senior Bureau Official since February 22, 2016.
-As Principal Deputy Assistant Secretary, Ambassador Kaidanow is the Department of State’s principal liaison with the Department of Defense and manages several critical components of U.S. foreign policy, including the maintenance of the State Department’s global security relationships, the provision of more than $5 billion in international security assistance, bilateral transfers and the licensing of commercial sales of U.S.-origin defense equipment, the negotiation of international security agreements, and the implementation of regulatory reform of the U.S. system of defense trade and export controls.
+Ambassador Tina Kaidanow is the Principal Deputy Assistant Secretary for Political-Military Affairs and has served as Senior Bureau Official since February 22, 2016.
+As Principal Deputy Assistant Secretary, Ambassador Kaidanow is the Department of State’s principal liaison with the Department of Defense and manages several critical components of U.S. foreign policy, including the maintenance of the State Department’s global security relationships, the provision of more than $6 billion in international security assistance, bilateral transfers and the licensing of commercial sales of U.S.-origin defense equipment, the negotiation of international security agreements, and the implementation of regulatory reform of the U.S. system of defense trade and export controls.

 From 2006-2009, Ambassador Kaidanow was the Chief of Mission and later the first U.S. Ambassador to the Republic of Kosovo.
 She served as the Deputy Chief of Mission at the U.S. Embassy in Bosnia and Herzegovina from 2003-2006.
 Prior to that, she was the Special Assistant for European Affairs to Deputy Secretaries of State Strobe Talbott and Richard Armitage.